 On the one hand, proponents of video game industry will tout the statistics on how educational video games or strategic games can improve math skills, spatial skills, motor skills, and more.
 Designing their own game characters, writing music online, or creating new worlds can promote creativity in exciting ways.
 But on the other hand, critics of the industry cite problems like physical health problems, addictions, or even mental disorders too much gaming can exacerbate.

 So what’s the truth?
 How much is too much?

 Some Facts About Video Games for Kids

 People are spending more time on other devices such as smartphones, computers, and tablets, since they’ve become more affordable.
 And young people often use them to play video games.
-In fact, even back in 2015, a study showed that 72% of American teenagers play video games, up 6% from the previous year.
+In fact, a 2019 study indicates that showed that 73% of American teenagers play video games, up 6% from the previous year.
 And that number is growing.

 Video games can be both positive and negative.
 On the positive side, it can sometimes be quite nice to know your kids are occupied, and several video games could have positive or educational benefits.
 They might even learn something new.

 On the other hand, some video games can have negatively affect users.
 Some research has shown that violent video games increase aggressive behavior.
 Also, video games can lead to stress or even addiction.
 Let’s take a deeper look at video games, so you can decide for yourself how their use might affect your family.

 How Do Video Games Affect the Brain?

 Anyone who has played any type of video game can notice the effect on brain function and can see the sensory output is far greater than “real life.”
 Even though virtual reality headsets haven’t quite taken off like their developers might have hoped, as the metaverse and web 3.0 technologies develop, video games will become increasingly sophisticated and life-like.